Buffalo Pound Lake: NCC's Buffalo Pound

 Buffalo Pound is a Nature Conservancy of Canada (NCC) property located on the northern shore of Buffalo Pound Lake.
 In 2020, the NCC bought the land for $3.38-million.
 About 30%, or $987,000, was contributed by K+S Potash Canada offset grassland destroyed in Saskatchewan by mine construction.
 The rest of the money came from the Canadian and Saskatchewan governments and hundreds of private donors.
 The land was purchased from local cattle ranchers and cattle will continue to graze the land.

 The total land area of the park is 866 ha with 7 km of shoreline along the lake.
 It consists mostly of native grasslands and provides habitat to a variety of wildlife, including animals on Canada's Species at Risk Act, such as the American badger, Baird’s sparrow, bobolink, northern leopard frog, and Sprague’s pipit.

 Buffalo Pound Lake Research Observatory

 Researchers have been monitoring conditions at Buffalo Pound Lake for more than 20 years.
 Since 2017, the Global Water Futures Program has studied the lake and the Qu'Appelle Watershed, modelling environmental changes that could affect the supply of clean drinking water.
+The site is now part of the Global Water Futures Observatories network.